Navigation: This page 'dooy.info/using/keai.html' ---> Using Dooy ---> Main Page. HELP. Admin. Contact.

 Figure 1.
 Fundamental elements of any AI system

-Notice the humans around the AI system, signifying that AI depends on and cannot work without humans.
+Notice the humans around the AI system, signifying that AI depends on, and cannot work without, humans.
 Each human has a different responsibility.
-The most obvious one is the user - which in automated systems might be at one remove, such as the driver of automated cars, who is responsible for acting well on what the AI system does or tells them.
+The most obvious one is the user - which in automated systems might be at one remove, such as the driver of automated cars - who is responsible for acting well on what the AI system does or tells them.
 The user can also include other stakeholders, such as passengers in the car, or even people on the street, and so on.
 The deployer refers to the people who decide to deploy AI, whether it be managers in an organisation or the student who uses ChatGPT to find material for an essay (in which case the deployer is also the main user).
-Most discussion of "ethics in AI" relate to those two humans, but the other two humans, explained below, also have important responsibility and discussion of "ethics in AI" should include them too.
+Most discussion of "ethics in AI" relate to those two humans, but the other two humans, AI developer and algorithm designer, also have important responsibility and discussion of "ethics in AI" should include them too.

 Two Types of AI